Skip to content

 We all tend to think ourselves half decent and would wish mercy and a chance to prove ourselves again, were we in the wrong.
 Therefore, to ‘love your neighbour as yourself’, when in anger, is to act as if you were the one in the wrong, hoping for justice and mercy, not excusing sin but desiring an opportunity to repent and do right.
 We look to the example of who God was angry with the Israelites many times but never forsook them completely or removed forgiveness for sins.

 So, we fulfill Love God by showing righteous anger, fulfill Love Neighbour by modeling towards the offending party, in the way God showed to us, with a God-honouring balance of justice and mercy.
 We show that Mercy Triumphs Over Judgment in the way that we leverage controlled anger towards both perpetrators and victims.
-Uncontrolled anger might destroy a perceived enemy, but righteous anger seeks to restore and build up.
+Uncontrolled anger might destroy one who, except for an offence, is our neighbour but righteous anger seeks to restore and build up.

 Footnotes